-This paper employs a critical literature review methodology to examine empirical evidences on potentiality of participation within the ABDs citing SAGCOT as the reference point.
-Critical literature review explained by Carliner (2016), as a detailed review method that permit the literature reviewer to review, critique, evaluate critically and synthesize literature that is representative of the area under review.
-Since that, critical review focuses on interpretive synthesis of empirical findings, identifying key debates, contradictions, and gaps in the literature (Grant & Booth, 2009), the key findings of this paper are grounded on these aspects.
-Relevant literature was retrieved through Google scholar database.
+This paper employs a critical literature review methodology to examine empirical evidence on potential of participation within the ABDs, citing SAGCOT as the reference point.
+Critical literature review, explained by Carliner (2016), is a detailed review method that permits the literature reviewer to review, critique, evaluate critically and synthesise literature that is representative of the area under review.
+Since that, the critical review focuses on interpretive synthesis of empirical findings, identifying key debates, contradictions, and gaps in the literature (Grant & Booth, 2009); the key findings of this paper are grounded on these aspects.
+Relevant literature was retrieved through Google Scholar database.

-The Google scholar data base was chosen based on recommendation from various scholars who recommend it on the basis of being extensive, comprehensive and open access (Jalali & Wohlin, 2012; Mpofu, 2021; Xiao & Watson, 2019).
-The key words used during searching were participation, participatory planning, area based initiatives or interventions, neighborhood planning, SAGCOT, area targeted planning, development strategies and local community development.
-The use of key words, and prior skimming reading on abstracts, and conclusions was useful in narrowing down (deciding what to include and exclude).
-The retrieved literatures were critically analyzed to identify the possible outcome of SAGCOT initiative if power was real vested to the local communities.
-Critical analysis complemented with the use of thematic and narrative analyses to ensure that key contradictions are adequately synthesized.
-Thematic and narrative analyses were done without rigorous procedures as critical review methodology allows in-depth interpretation over rigid procedural protocols.
+The Google Scholar database was chosen based on recommendations from various scholars who recommend it on the basis of being extensive, comprehensive and open access (Jalali & Wohlin, 2012; Mpofu, 2021; Xiao & Watson, 2019).
+The keywords used during searching were participation, participatory planning, area-based initiatives or interventions, neighbourhood planning, SAGCOT, area-targeted planning, development strategies and local community development.
+The use of keywords, and prior skimming reading on abstracts and conclusions was useful in narrowing down (deciding what to include and exclude).
+The retrieved literatures were critically analysed to identify the possible outcome of the SAGCOT initiative if power was vested in the local communities.
+Critical analysis complemented with the use of thematic and narrative analyses to ensure that key contradictions are adequately synthesised.
+Thematic and narrative analyses were done without rigorous procedures, as critical review methodology allows in-depth interpretation over rigid procedural protocols.
 The employed approach concurs with Mpofu (2021), who argued that critical review is semi-systematic in nature.

 AN OVERVIEW AND FINDINGS OF SAGCOT PROGRAM

-In 2010, Tanzania launched the Southern Agricultural Growth Corridor of Tanzania (SAGCOT) an investor-based agricultural growth strategy and Private Public Partnership (PPP) designed to implement the national Kilimo Kwanza (Agriculture First) policy and promote agricultural commercialization (SAGCOT, 2011; Scherr et al., 2013).
-As a policy for agricultural development and modernization, SAGCOT has largely relied on the promotion of agribusiness investments as a catalyzing force, and also attracted international business partners in the sector, such as YARA (Tups & Dannenberg, 2021).
-However, more than halfway to 2030, various evaluative and scholarly studies, highlighted the dissonance between the policy vision of promoting large corporate nucleus farms and its achievements been largely abandoned (Sulle, 2020; Pauline et al., 2023).
+In 2010, Tanzania launched the Southern Agricultural Growth Corridor of Tanzania (SAGCOT) an investor-based agricultural growth strategy and Private Public Partnership (PPP) designed to implement the national Kilimo Kwanza (Agriculture First) policy and promote agricultural commercialisation (SAGCOT, 2011; Scherr et al., 2013).
+As a policy for agricultural development and modernisation, SAGCOT has largely relied on the promotion of agribusiness investments as a catalysing force, and also attracted international business partners in the sector, such as YARA (Tups & Dannenberg, 2021).
+However, more than halfway to 2030, various evaluative and scholarly studies highlighted the dissonance between the policy vision of promoting large corporate nucleus farms and its achievements have been largely abandoned (Sulle, 2020; Pauline et al., 2023).

-Development models based on parallel existence of Large-Scale Agricultural Investments (LSAI) in Tanzania is not a new phenomenon.
+Development models based on the parallel existence of Large-Scale Agricultural Investments (LSAI) in Tanzania are not a new phenomenon.
 The history can be traced back to colonialism and post-colonial eras.
-The empirical evidences shows that, despite of other contributing factors for massive failures of such developmental models is acting on local knowledge ignorant.
-For instance, during colonial era, both Illiffe (1979), and Coulson (1977) acknowledged that groundnut scheme led by agricultural expertise viewed the local population as a nuisance and sought to establish the scheme on ‘empty land’ without questioning why these lands were not favored by local farmers.
+The empirical evidence shows that, despite other contributing factors for massive failures of such developmental models, are acting on local knowledge ignorantly.
+For instance, during the colonial era, both Illiffe (1979), and Coulson (1977) acknowledged that the groundnut scheme led by agricultural expertise viewed the local population as a nuisance and sought to establish the scheme on ‘empty land’ without questioning why these lands were not favoured by local farmers.